 After connecting the source to your instance, it's time to create a conversation between your Airy Core instance, and a Twilio.Whatsapp source.

 Send a text message (Whatsapp) from a mobile phone to the Twilio phone number you have used.
-This will create a conversation: a Twilio.Whatsapp conversation will appear in the UI with the text message you have sent.
+This will create a conversation: a Twilio.Whatsapp conversation will appear in the Inbox UI's messenger with the text message you have sent.

 If the channel has been successfully connected, but the message you sent does not appear in a conversation and a conversation is not created, please see below for debugging advice.

 If you encounter errors, please follow this debugging advice:

 make sure that the authToken and accountSid tokens you have added to the airy.yaml file (refer back to step 1) have been applied to your Airy Core instance.
 An Airy Core instance should be created after editing the airy.yaml file.